 For more information on Section 6004 of the ACA and the FDA ESG, visit the FDA website: https://www.fda.gov/Drugs/GuidanceComplianceRegulatoryInformation/ucm292040.htm.

-To reduce the complexity of complying with these regulations, MedPro Systems® and Porzio Life Sciences have partnered to create Porzio AggregateSpendID® (PASID), the leading end-to-end Aggregate Spend Solution solution.
-PASID enables customers to identify, collect, and review HCP samples transactions, as well as spend data, and integrate samples and expenditures from multiple sources and third parties.
+To reduce the complexity of complying with these ACA reporting regulations, MedPro Systems® and Porzio Life Sciences have partnered to create Porzio AggregateSpendID® (PASID), the leading end-to-end Aggregate Spend Solution.
+PASID enables customers to identify, collect, and review HCP samples transactions, as well as, and integrate samples and expenditures from multiple sources and third parties.
 Samples transaction data is collected into a central data repository and matched in real-time against the over 22M-record HCP MedProID® database for accuracy.
 Customers can then generate reports that satisfy the requirements of the Sunshine Act / Open Payments Program, the Food and Drug Administration’s samples reporting regulations, and State and Local Aggregate Spend regulations.